8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220615/content.md

 I converted most of my
 mutual fund stake to their exchange traded fund equivalent.
 This way, when I get paid, I can go ahead and send over `x` amount, buy as many ETF shares as possible with it, and send the remaining balance to the mutual fund.

+I’m starting to get used to how money flows in the new place.
+As a result I’ve dropped my self-imposed minimum balance from 1,000 [.United States Dollars](USD) to 500 USD.

 ## Surgery

 I seem to be all healed up.
 The human body is an amazing thing.